-Almost a week ago, I attempted to create my own version of Iron Man’s J.A.R.V.I.S. which would perform a few tasks and have chatbot like abilities.
-After a bit of research I found out about AIML and its interpreter for python.
-I also found ways to convert text to speech and speech to to text using python libraries like pyttsx and SpeechRecognition.
-I soon ended up making a J.A.R.V.I.S. which understood some of the things I said and performed a few fun actions.
+Almost a week ago, I attempted to create my own version of Iron Man’s J.A.R.V.I.S. – a personal assistant that can perform tasks and hold chatbot-like conversations.
+After some research, I found AIML and its Python interpreter.
+I also discovered ways to convert text to speech and speech to text using Python libraries like pyttsx and SpeechRecognition.
+Before long, I had a J.A.R.V.I.S. that understood some of what I said and performed a few fun actions.

 Configuring voice input and output: